ColourboxDevelopment/video-on-demand-on-aws-foundations/README.md

 # Colourbox Streaming

-### IMPORTANT NOTE:
-This project creates cloudfront for supplied bucket along with caching policy ect.
-All it requires is a DNS entry to point to the created cloudformation stack
 ## Overview
 The project is based off of a Video-On-Demand architecture builds [by AWS](https://aws.amazon.com/solutions/implementations/video-on-demand-on-aws/) which provides the base infrastructure in a CDK-compliant project on to which the streaming service is build.

 The API puts a message into a SQS queue which eventually results in the HLS files being put in a destination bucket, triggering a callback to the API containing the same identifier as the API initially provided with the SQS message.

+### Structure
+As this project heavily extends on an existing solution, a goal with the implementation for us is to ensure that it is easy to take in upstream changes with minimal conflicts.
+We want to be very careful not adding anything too custom, as that adds a potential ton of headache.
+For the same reason `cbx-additions-stack.ts` was added to avoid creating too many conflicts in the existing `vod-foundation-stack.ts`.
+### Subtitles
+Project supports subtitle-conversions through an api-gateway which takes a subtitle and returns a converted.
 ### Configuration
-`/source/cdk/cdk.json` has config for both production (main) and beta (development)
+* `/source/cdk/cdk.json` - has config for both production (main) and beta (development)
+* `job-settings.json` - YAMl-file with encoding configuration.
+NOTE: THIS IS NOT UPDATED WITH A NEW DEPLOY.
+YOU HAVE TO MANUALLY SWAP THE FILE FOR A NEW.
 ### Colourbox API
 The API interacts through both SQS messaging and API-gateways (subtitle management / deletion of streams)
 ### Plugging